SienneR/SienneR.github.io/essays/paradoxical-intelligence.md

 Using Generative A.I. can be very helpful, however there are many limitations.
 If you stick to well known facts, you have pretty good odds of getting dependable answers.
 However, if you're trying to get really into the 'generative' part, asking for synthesis of complex ideas or advanced analyses, you're better off using it exclusively for inspiration.
 Generative A.I. is a very good spring board.
 It can help you start a discussion post, come up with the main ideas for a paper, or even give you a design to help get your brain wheels turning, but (as with all things), you should *not* take its word as the truth and you should *not* stop your digging there.

 ## ICS 314 Course Involvement

+### ICS 314

+ICS 314 is a software development course.
+Over the semester, we have covered a wide range of topics to include JavaScript, HTML, CSS, Meteor, MongoDB, and more!
+In coordination with the weekly material, there is a particular pedigogy to the course.
+Each week, you have a "WOD", or workout of the day, where you implement whatever you have been working on in a small, timed project.

+###